Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 seeni sambol

-The one condiment you can eat without worrying of setting your mouth on fire.
-Seeni in Sinhalese means sugar.
-The sambol is prepared by mixing Maldive fish and caramelizing onions.
-Served with bread, pol roti, hoppers, or kiribath.
+The one condiment you can eat without worrying of setting your mouth on fire is seeni sambol.
+Seeni in Sinhalese means “sugar”.
+The sambol is prepared by slowly caramelizing onions.
+It is served with bread, pol roti, hoppers, or kiribath.

 Lunch (Other Options)